nguyen-aaron/DogBreedClassifier/README.md

 Start with 2 convolution layers and 2 fully connected layers.

 Use Cross Entropy Loss and the Adam optimizer.

+## Presentation (Alex)

+Where data was obtained and what it contains.

+How data was processed (filtering, augmentation, standardization).

+Starting model, and how it evolved.

+Explanation of architecture decisions.

+Also include visualization of data.

 ## Project Timeline